 Studies indicate that taking omega-3 fatty acid supplements and eating food containing these "good fats," such as salmon, can help maintain a healthy tear film.
 Drinking plenty of water also can help keep your body â€” and your eyes â€” properly hydrated.

 Also, make sure you have a frank discussion with your LASIK surgeon about the possibility of developing dry eyes following a procedure.
 Ask what specific steps can be taken in case of dry eyes to restore the eye's tear film and comfort until healing is complete.

 Again, keep in mind that many dry eye symptoms following a refractive surgery procedure usually are relatively mild and disappear in time.
 However, some LASIK patients have reported severe and ongoing problems with dry eyes.

-**The incidence and risk factors for developing dry eye after myopic LASIK.
+The role of corneal innervation in LASIK-induced neuropathic dry eye.
+The Ocular Surface.
+January 2014.
+The incidence and risk factors for developing dry eye after myopic LASIK.
 American Journal of Ophthalmology.
 March 2006.

 Page published on Wednesday, February 27, 2019